Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Attack on MaMaDroid

 \subsubsection{Overall results}

-The overall results of attack performance is presented in Fig. \ref{fig_result_family_jsma}-\ref{fig_result_package_cw}, where Fig. \ref{fig_result_family_jsma} and Fig. \ref{fig_result_family_cw} are the results in the family mode using JSMA and C\&W, respectively.
-Similarly, Fig. \ref{fig_result_package_jsma} and Fig. \ref{fig_result_package_cw} are the results in the package mode using JSMA and C\&W, respectively.
-In our experiment, we applied the attack on four machine learning algorithms (subfigures (a)-(d)) proposed in \cite{mariconti2016mamadroid}, under four real world scenarios (x-axes) as discussed in Section \ref{attack_scenarios}.
-Simple manipulation strategy is applied in this experiment, while Sophisticated manipulation strategy is evaluated in Sub-section (5).
-The evasion rate before attack is also reported and acted as a baseline of our attack.
+The overall results of our attack are presented in Fig. \ref{fig_result_family_jsma}-\ref{fig_result_package_cw}.
+Specifically, Fig. \ref{fig_result_family_jsma} and Fig. \ref{fig_result_family_cw} present the attack results of family mode using two attack algorithms, while Fig. \ref{fig_result_package_jsma} and Fig. \ref{fig_result_package_cw} demonstrate the results of package mode.
+We applied the attack on aforementioned four machine learning algorithms (sub-figures (a)-(d)), under four real world scenarios (x-axes) as discussed in Section \ref{attack_scenarios}.
+Simple manipulation strategy is applied in this experiment, while sophisticated manipulation strategy is evaluated in Sub-section (4).
+The evasion rate before attack is also reported and acted as a baseline.
 The evasion rate as well as the average distortion for each sample is reported.
 The results indicate that the proposed attack methods effectively evaded MaMaDroid in most of the real world scenarios.
 For instance, the evasion rate on RF increased from 4\% (before attack) to 56\%-99\% (after attack) in the family mode, and from 3\% to 58\%-99\% in the package mode, depending on the scenario and attack algorithm.
-It is worth to note that in scenario FTB, where adversary gains most knowledge of MaMaDroid, the evasion rate (JSMA) reaches 96\% in SVM, 89\% in RF, 86\% in 3-NN, and 85\% in 1-NN, with average distortion added to each malware samples being 2, 23, 21, 19, for the four algorithms, respectively.
-Even when the adversary only knows the feature set (scenario F), the evasion rates with JSMA reach 75\%, 62\%, 58\%, and 61\%, in the above mentioned algorithms, respectively.
+It is worth to note that in scenario FTB, where adversary gains most knowledge of MaMaDroid, the evasion rate (C\&W) reaches 100\% in RF, 100\% in SVM, 83\% in 3-NN, and 100\% in DNN, with average 55, 2, 65, and 1 API calls added to each malware samples for these algorithms, respectively.
+Even when the adversary only knows the feature set (\textit{i.e.}, scenario F), the evasion rates with JSMA reach 62\%, 75\%, 58\%, and 91\%, in the above mentioned algorithms, respectively.